 - There must be a “Terms of Service” link in the footer which links to www.lmu.edu/tos.

 - All university visual marks (seals, logos, etc.) must conform to the university’s logo guidelines as defined by LMU Marketing and Communications.
 All university-owned and operated websites must display the university logo in the same location as the university home-page, customarily located at the top-left toolbar or of the site design.
 Websites may only utilize pre-approved logos or custom-designed logos from LMU Marketing and Communications.

 - The header or footer must contain a link to the text transcoding system in order to comply with Section 508 requirements.
 This is accomplished by using a “Text-Only” link to www.lmu.edu/access.
-Alternatively, Web, New Media and Design will create a dynamic link that will link the user to the specific page’s text version.

 - All other content must conform to existing university policies and requirements related to appropriateness, tone and relevance to university business and marketing goals.

 - The footer must contain social media icons that link to the university’s, or the unit’s, presence in the following services: FaceBook, YouTube, Instagram, Twitter and LinkedIn.
 Additional options may be added at the unit’s discretion.